Frontend Architecture for a Multi-Product Platform

 Design System (STEXUI)

 A comprehensive component and theming system built with React, TypeScript, Radix UI primitives, Tailwind CSS, and CVA for type-safe variants.
-It standardized how measurements are formatted, how loading states are rendered, and how optimistic updates behave — so the experience felt consistent everywhere.
+Sixty-plus components – from primitives to composite modules – standardising how measurements are formatted, how loading states render, and how optimistic updates behave, so the experience feels consistent everywhere.

 Complex components built for real needs: data tables with TanStack integration, Mapbox-powered property maps, date range pickers with custom intervals, a Chart.js-based analytics module for custom datasets, and a composable sidebar system.